NassimBouziane/EtnaMargement/README.md

 # Etnamargement

 Etnamargement is a solution developed for our school to check attendance of individuals.
-It features a scanner to start the project and an API to manage attendance data.
+It features a QR scanner and an API to manage attendance data.

 ## Getting Started